edward-obeng/test-sample/COMMIT_GUIDELINES.md

-# Git Hooks Enforcer
+# WORKFLOW GUIDELINES

-A lightweight, customizable setup for enforcing code quality and commit message standards in your Git workflow.
+A lightweight and customizable Git workflow setup designed to enforce code quality standards and commit message conventions.
-It works with GitHub Actions to validate pull requests and enforce commit message standards.
+It integrates seamlessly with GitHub Actions to automatically validate pull requests, ensuring consistent and clean code before merging.

 ## Features